dremio-hub/arrow-flight-client-examples/python/README.md

 ## Instructions on using this Python client
 - Install and setup Python3 as `pyarrow` requires Python3
-- This client also requires `pyarrow` and `pandas`, consider one of dependency installation method below.
+- This client also requires `pyarrow` and `pandas`.
+Consider one of the dependency installation methods below.
 We recommend using `conda` for its ease of use.
 - Install dependencies using `conda`
   - `conda install -c conda-forg --file requirements.txt`
 - Alternatively, install dependencies using `pip`